jonasman/PromiseKit/faq.md

 [http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony]()

-## Because PromiseKit always uses `dispatch_async` my backtraces are useless, how can I fix this?

-PromiseKit uses `dispatch_async` for all handlers, this leads to backtraces that are less useful.
+## Debugging is hard

+Due to promise chaining errors can end up quite far from where they were thrown.

+The best way thus to aid debugging is to throw **really good** errors.

+Sadly Cocoa doesn’t throw good errors.

-Assuming no other APIs you are wrapping do asynchronicity you can remove the use of PromiseKit’s `dispatch_async` by setting the default queue to `zalgo`:
+Assuming no other APIs you are wrapping do asynchronicity you can sometimes create a stack trace that helps lead back to the throw site by using `zalgo`:

 ```swift
 PMKSetDefaultDispatchQueue(zalgo)